-Image scaling is the process of incrementing the pixel values based on user defined scaling factor.
+Image scaling is the process of incrementing the pixel values based on the user-defined scaling factor.
 Image scaling helps to increase the brightness of the image.
-In grey scale image scaling the user defined value is added to the pixel value.
+In greyscale image scaling the user-defined value is added to the pixel value.
 Below is the image scaling result with a scaling factor 25, 50 in the Region of interest (ROI) one and two respectively.
-The brightness and hence the quality of image is increased by scaling.
-The original image is shown in left side and the scaled image on the right side.
+The brightness and hence the quality of the image is increased by scaling.
+The original image is shown on the left side and the scaled image on the right side.

 Image thresholding in Grayscale images

 Thresholding in the Grayscale images is done by setting the pixel values to 0 or 256 based on a threshold value defined by the user.
 For example, if the threshold value is 125 then all pixel values below 125 are set to 0 and all pixel values above 125 are set to 256.
 In this way, the image features are more easily identifiable.
 Below is the image thresholding result on a grey scale image with thresholding values 100, 150 for ROI one and two respectively.

 In color thresholding, the distance between the RGB pixels of the image with the user-defined color values is then compared with a user-defined threshold TC.
 If the distance falls below the threshold then those pixels are set to white and all other pixels are set to black.
 A sample result with RGB (25,25,25) with TC = 205 and TC = 100 for ROI one and two are shown below respectively.